DKMahlangu/se-assignment-4-github-and-visual-studio-DKMahlangu/README.md

 ### GitHub Actions:
 #### Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.

+GitHub Actions is a feature in GitHub that allows you to automate tasks within your software development lifecycle.
+With GitHub Actions, you can create workflows that build, test, package, release, and deploy your code based on specific events, such as push events, pull requests, or scheduled times.
+These workflows are defined using YAML files and are stored in the .github/workflows directory of your repository.

+#### Example of a Simple CI/CD Pipeline Using GitHub Actions
+Let's create a simple Continuous Integration/Continuous Deployment (CI/CD) pipeline using GitHub Actions.
+This example assumes a Node.js project, where we want to automatically run tests and deploy the application if the tests pass.

+**Step 1: Create a Workflow File**
+Create a directory named .github/workflows in the root of your repository if it doesn't already exist.
+Inside this directory, create a YAML file named ci-cd-pipeline.yml.

+#### Explanation of the Workflow
+**Trigger Events:** The workflow is triggered on pushes to the main branch and on pull requests targeting the main branch.

+ **Jobs:**
+   **build:** This job runs on an ubuntu-latest runner.

+**Steps:**
+  - **Checkout repository:** Uses the actions/checkout action to check out the code.
+  - **Set up Node.js:** Uses the actions/setup-node action to set up Node.js version 14.
+  - **Install dependencies:** Runs npm install to install project dependencies.
+  - **Run tests:** Runs npm test to execute the tests.

+**deploy:**
+This job depends on the build job (needs: build).
+It also runs on an ubuntu-latest runner.
+It only runs if the branch is main (if: github.ref == 'refs/heads/main').
+  **Steps:**
+    - **Checkout repository:** Uses the actions/checkout action to check out the code.
+    - **Deploy to server:** Runs a deployment script.
+In this example, it uses rsync to deploy files to a server.
+The deployment script uses a secret named DEPLOY_KEY for authentication, which you need to add to your repository's secrets.

 ### Introduction to Visual Studio:
 #### What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?